pin/golang-tftp-example/README.md

-golang-tftp-example
+Golang TFTP Example
 ===================

-Simple TFTP server and client that is an example of using Golang TFTP library.
+Simple TFTP server and client serving as an example of using Golang TFTP library.

 See https://github.com/pin/tftp